Thirumakkottai: Temples

 The place was once a forest of Paarijatha trees, which are endemic plants having sweet-smelling flowers.

 This village is surrounded with temples and tanks.
 One important temple is Sree Gnanapureeshwarar temple, which is a vast temple complex with a more than 1000-year-old history.
 "Gnanapureeshwar" is a word dedicated to Lord Siva.
 Thirikulam, a tank situated opposite to this temple, is famous for curing Ven Kushtam, i.e. white leprosy.

-The temple was built by the Chola King Kiruthasekaran, probably in 903 B.C.
+The temple was built by the Chola King Kiruthasekaran, as per inscription in temple wall it appears to be more than 1000 years old.
+This place is known by many names such as Gnanapureesuram, Pachima (west) Parijatha Vanam, Thirumeignaanapuram, Thirumelkottai Mahanam, and Thirumakkottai.
 He kept Thirumakkottai as his capital.
 The famous of this temple is the deity is surrounded by 16 Vinayagar (Pillaiyar) in different locations and positions.
 This is the only place in the world where such a divine setup is established.
 This village is related to the history of Ramayana.
 History says that Sri Rama visited this village to meet his guru (master) Rishi Vasistha while travelling to Lanka to get Sita back.

 Other than this Siva temple, another big and famous temple is Perumal Kovil and the main deity is Renganathar with his concert Renganayagi thayar.
 In addition there are a lot of village goddess temples like Maariyamman temple, Ponniyamman temple, Veeranar Temple and Adaikkalakatthar Temple.